 PLOCH ART GALLERY

-The Ploch Art Gallery, located in the upper level of the Wilson Center's Kuttemperoor Grand Hall, is proud to display the work of living Wisconsin artists each season.
-Each exhibition includes a free reception with complimentary appetizers and an Artist Dialogue.
+The Ploch Art Gallery, located in the upper level of the Wilson Center's Kuttemperoor Grand Hall, is proud to display the work of regional professional artists each season.
+Each exhibition includes a free reception with complimentary wine courtesy of Ploch Art Gallery Reception Wine Sponsor Parkside 23 and an Artist Dialogue.

 The Ploch Art Gallery is free and open to the public.
-For more information, please call 262-373-5022.
+For more information, or to schedule a tour of an exhibition, please call 262-373-5022.

 Tyler Meuninck • The Harbor Estuary